dph22/dph22.github.io/README.md

 [Participation, Participation, Participation](https://kosovoarchitecture.com/diogo-pereira-henriques/), invited (online) talk in the Kosovo Architecture Festival (KAF) 2021, organized under the theme of Alter-Nation by the Kosovo Architecture Foundation in partnership with the Future Architecture Platform, held online in September 28, 2021.

-KAF is dedicated to conversations about the New European Bauhaus and the European Green Deal, under the European Architecture Programme and co-funded by the Creative Europe Programme of the European Union.
+KAF is dedicated to conversations about the New European Bauhaus and the European Green Deal, under the European Architecture Programme and co-funded by the Creative Europe Programme of the European Union [Creative Europe Programme of the European Union](https://culture.ec.europa.eu/creative-europe).